2011 WISCONSIN ACT

 (d) Every participant in a snow sport at a ski area accepts that natural or man-made items or obstacles within a ski area, including ski area infrastructure and ski area vehicles, may be unpadded or not heavily padded and accepts that there may be a higher risk of injury or death or of a more severe injury associated with a collision with an item or obstacle that is unpadded or not heavily padded.

-(3) Responsibilities of a participant in a snow sport.
 Every participant in a snow sport is responsible to do all of the following:

 (a) Fulfill his or her duties set forth in s.
 167.33 (5).